Manage users, groups, and roles with SCIM

 ## Group resource

-### Filtering groups
+### Filter groups

-The `/Groups` endpoint supports filtering to search for specific teams:
+The `/Groups` endpoint supports filtering to search for specific teams.

-#### Supported Filters
+#### Supported filters

-* `displayName eq "value"` - Filter by team display name
+* `displayName eq "value"`: Filter by team display name.

 #### Example